crokobit/hugo_blog/content/PL_note.md

 If that languange have mutation, programmer need to consider that changing a value may effect other code, or the value may be changed by other code.

-In mutation language it will not like this.
+In mutation language it will not be like this.

 # datatype binding